QuentinRougemont/genome_annotation/README.md

 <img src="https://github.com/QuentinRougemont/genome_annotation/blob/main/pictures/Fig1.png" width = "490" heigth = "490">

-**Braker3** does not produced results of as good quality as braker for now, but could be used due to the simplicity of implementation through **singularity**

 # Dependencies:

 basic requirements: **git**, **gcc** , **R**, **make**, **cmake**, **wget** or **curl** , **java**